maxicarlos08/gphoto2-rs/README.md

     .download(&camera, Path::new(&file_path.name().to_string()))
     .expect("Failed to download image");

-  // For more advanced examples take a look at the examples/ foldeer }
+  // For more advanced examples take a look at the examples/ folder

+  Ok(())
+}
 ```